Historical materialism: Base and superstructure

 Marx identified society's relations of production (arising on the basis of given productive forces) as the economic base of society.
 He also explained that on the foundation of the economic base, there arise certain political institutions, laws, customs, culture, etc., and ideas, ways of thinking, morality, etc. These constitute the political/ideological "superstructure" of society.
 This superstructure not only has its origin in the economic base, but its features also ultimately correspond to the character and development of that economic base, i.e. the way people organize society, its relations of production, and its mode of production.
 G.A.
 Cohen argues in Karl Marx's Theory of History: A Defence that a society's superstructure stabilizes or entrenches its economic structure, but that the economic base is primary and the superstructure secondary.
 That said, it is precisely because the superstructure strongly affects the base that the base selects that superstructure.
-As Charles Taylor puts it, "These two directions of influence are so far from being rivals that they are actually complementary.
+As Charles Taylor wrote: "These two directions of influence are so far from being rivals that they are actually complementary.
 The functional explanation requires that the secondary factor tend to have a causal effect on the primary, for this dispositional fact is the key feature of the explanation."
 It is because the influences in the two directions are not symmetrical that it makes sense to speak of primary and secondary factors, even where one is giving a non-reductionist, "holistic" account of social interaction.

 To summarize, history develops in accordance with the following observations: